mitsukan/CV/README.md

 #### Problem solving

 ~~I have developed a strong sense of pragmaticism during my time working in accountancy, serving me well while I was working as an accountanting trainee and during the start-up.
 I place great importance in understanding the nuances and interpretations of any problem, and strive to provide solutions that best fit the needs of the situation.~~
+Less "I can do this" and more "I like doing this". e.g. "I enjoy learning" instead of "I'm a fast learner".

 - Experience
 - Achievements